-Taking photographs on the river taxis is a bit of a challenge; apart from through the panoramic windows there aren’t many options available, most of the deck space appears to be prohibited.
+Taking photographs on the river taxis is a bit of a challenge; apart from through the panoramic windows there aren’t many options available, most of the deck space appears prohibited.
 We were soon disembarking at our first landmark however, the “London Eye”.
 With views of Big Ben and the Palace of Westminster, home to the two Houses of Parliament over Westminster Bridge there was plenty to aim a lens at, offering my companion frequent opportunities to pose.

-The Eye was unfortunately closed for maintenance so the decision whether to view the city from the top was irrelevant.
+The Eye was unfortunately closed for maintenance so the decision whether to view from the top was irrelevant.
 Dawdling across Westminster Bridge, listening to the haunting melodies of a bagpipe playing street performer and attempting to capture a picture of an iconic red London bus with Big Ben as a backdrop left us feeling the chill.
 Time to move on then.

 Next stop was a coffee and lunch across from Trafalgar Square, first though an original red bus provided another excuse to pose.
-Suitably refreshed, it was time to wait our turn to climb over the famous lions and watching several young women in 5 inch stiletto heels attempt to clamber over the smooth sided statues provided some entertaining moments.
+Suitably refreshed, it was time to wait our turn to climb over the famous lions and watching several young women in 5 inch stiletto heels attempt to clamber over the smooth-sided statues provided some entertaining moments.

 There was time to console ourselves with Haagen Daz ice cream under the Swiss Court post after failing to get cinema tickets for the just released “Les Miserables” at any of the moving picture houses in Leicester Square.
 The evening was looking free.

 We stumbled upon Piccadilly Circus and Regent Street as dusk was beginning to settle on the capital.
 However there were still throngs of people sitting and posing all around the landmark.
 They were balancing precariously from every vantage point, to get as close as possible to the Angel of Christian Charity statue.
 Circus did indeed seem appropriate.
-It takes it’s name from the stiff collars known as picadils which were the height of sartorial elegance in fashionable London in the 1820s when it was designed by John Nash.
+It takes its name from the stiff collars known as picadils which were the height of sartorial elegance in fashionable London in the 1820s when designed by John Nash.

 Leaving the statue which is often confused as being Eros ‘the the Greek god of love and sexual desire it was time to find a good place for some fish and chips.
 The perfect English cuisine and a desirable end to any tour of the capital.
 A pub on the Queen’s Walk on the South Bank of the River Thames proved ideal.
-An additional bonus was there were some great views of the Tower of London and Tower Bridge from the bank before returning to the hotel.
+An added bonus was there were some great views of the Tower of London and Tower Bridge from the bank before returning to the hotel.